cossichdev/cossichdev/README.md

 My name is Glauco Cossich, I am a tech enthusiast & an open-source believer.
 I mainly code in Pytho.
-I want to be a data analist anda data science specialist!✨🐍
+I want to be a data analist and data science specialist!✨🐍

 Find out more about me & feel free to connect me here!